Survey Based Research

 A series of qualitative research projects with victims of the more serious or sensitive crimes have been undertaken by the Department of Justice.

-- Research into the Experiences of Young Victims of Crime: Summary of Key Findings
+- Research Report into the Experiences of Victims of Sexual Abuse and Violence

 - Research into the Experiences of Victims of Domestic Violence: Summary of Key Findings